This next generation instrument brought the client’s breakthrough technology from the clinical lab to the point of care for life-saving results.

 User insights were gathered and integrated into the design of the TEG® 6s Analyzer to create a sleek and user-friendly instrument.

-Our contact manufacturing team worked directly with our engineers early in the instrument development process.
-Through this collaboration, our contract manufacturing team helped create a product design that would be easier to assemble and eliminated risks associated with the assembly and manufacturing processes.
+Our contract manufacturing team worked directly with our designers and engineers early on to ensure the final product design was easy to assemble and eliminated risks associated with the assembly and manufacturing processes.

-In addition to the collaboration between our design, development and contract manufacturing teams, tools from the Fortive Business System (FBS) also made a positive impact on the instrument’s time to market and quality.
-Leveraging FBS tools enabled us to decrease the manufacturing time from two days to one day, while maintaining the high level of quality required for a Point of Care platform.
+Leveraging tools from the Fortive Business System (FBS) to decrease manufacturing time from two days to one day, while maintaining the high level of quality required for a Point of Care platform.

 We integrated feedback from our contract manufacturing team into the TEG® 6s Analyzer’s design to mitigate the risks associated with manufacturing processes.